influxdata/docs.influxdata.com-ARCHIVE/content/platform/installation/production-install.md

 ---
-title: Install and configure the TICK stack in production
+title: Install and configure the TICK stack for production
 description: placeholder
 menu:
   platform: